dudung/to/content/posts/latex-equations-on-hugo.md

 $\psi$
 $\omega$

+The HTML counterpart characters are also shown to show that they have the same pattern in defining the entities [^girard_2019].

 ## notes
 [^adminunco_2022]: UNCO Admin, "The Greek Alphabet", University of Northern Colorado, 10 Jun 2022, url https://www.unco.edu/fraternity-sorority/resources/greek-alphabet.aspx [20240412].